RevenueCat/conference-talks/talks/2023-11-08-Do-iOS/README.md

 * [Keynote](./2023-11-8%20Do%20iOS%20-%20Backend%20Driven%20Paywalls.key)
 * [PDF](./2023-11-8%20Do%20iOS%20-%20Backend%20Driven%20Paywalls.pdf)

-You can also find the full source code for the demo [here](./sample-code/).
-Note that this Xcode project connects to the API key for my demo RevenueCat project.
+You can find the full source code for the demo project [here](./sample-code/).

+**Note:** that this Xcode project connects to the API key for my demo RevenueCat project.
 To manipulate the offering metatadata json file for yourself, you can create your own [RevenueCat](https://www.revenuecat.com/) project and set your offering metadata to the example [json file](./sample-code/Backend%20Driven%20Paywalls%20Demo/Backend%20Driven%20Paywalls%20Demo/paywall-metadata-example.json) in this project.